aawilliams94/KwK2020/Prework/Notes.md

 * **call/run**: telling a function to do its specific job
 * **camelCase**: when a variable is named something that is multiple words, lowercase for the first word and capitalize the first letter of the following word(s)
 	* var **lastName** = "Williams"
+* **collection**: a way to hold multiple pieces of data
 * **constant**:  defined by `let` a constant is a variable that will never change
 	* `let firstName = "Ashanti"`
 * **declare**: assigning a function a specific ob
+* **dictionary**: dictionaries are ways to hold data that needs to be associated with another piece of data; think a word with its definition
 * **double**:  a number that has a decimal, cannot be combined with an integer/float
 * **element**: numbers, strings, arrays, etc; whatever the array holds
 * **function**: an action in the code